Hi, Thanks for dropping by!

 After I left Escambia County and was promoting a local broadband project, I was contacted by Peter Nowak about a building he was considering buying - This ultimately became a coworking business named Socialdesk which I managed for several years.

-I took a trip to Atlanta and into the Blue Ridge mountains in around 2018.
+I rented a car and took a trip to Atlanta and into the Blue Ridge mountains in around 2018.
 Here is a photo the the monument on Stone Mountain.

 In late 2024 just prior to leaving Fort Myers - I purchased a Nissan Sentra from Sandy Sansing Nissan.